 May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.Romans 15:13

-No one likes to be judged, but there are many people judging others out there today.
-So many people feel at liberty to be judge, jury, and punisher.
+No one likes to be judged, but society today is all about judging people.
+So many people feel at liberty to judge others and be the jury, and punisher as well.
 If we are Christians, we need to stop it and allow the Holy Spirit to take over that job.
 We need to pray for these people, and yes, we can confront them sometimes.
-However, if we aggressively confront them, they don’t change but go their way, thinking that it’s our problem and not theirs.
 We need to pray before we protest, ask God to guide us in what to say and how to say it.
 Imagine if every person would ask what needs to be changed within us first and ask him how to confront others.
 Our world, our society would look very different if we let the Holy Spirit be the judge.

 And He, when He comes, will convict the world about [the guilt of] sin [and the need for a Savior], and about righteousness, and about judgment:John 16:8

-There are many scriptures about the Holy Spirit’s actual work in the early church in the book of acts.
+Many scriptures about the Holy Spirit’s actual work in the early church in the book of acts.
 Most churches are teaching about that today.
 But I ask for 4:31; they were all filled with the Holy Spirit and began to speak with boldness and courage.
-God has given me boldness and courage at times beyond what I had on my own that comes from being filled with the Holy Spirit.
+God has given me bravery and courage at times beyond what I had on my own that comes from being filled with the Holy Spirit.
 Another thing that comes from the Holy Spirit is freedom.
 In second Corinthians 3, verse 17 says that where his spirit is, there is freedom.
-We all have areas where we are bound, and I don’t know how to get free, but when we invite the Holy Spirit into those areas to speak to us to convict us of guiding us, he comes in a mighty way and gives us freedom.
+We all have areas where we are bound, and I don’t know how to get free, but when we invite the Holy Spirit into those areas to speak to us to convict us of guiding us, he comes powerfully and gives us freedom.